thegrumpys/odop/docs/Help/DesignTypes/t_spring.md

 Other values are calculated and displayed by the Report tabs.
 These include:

-    wire length      -  total length of wire required to manufacture the spring, not including any waste.
+    Wire Length      -  total length of wire required to manufacture the spring, not including any waste.

-    safe load        -  The load supported by the spring at maximum allowable stress (Stress_Lim_Bnd_Stat).
+    Safe Load        -  The load supported by the spring at maximum allowable stress (Stress_Lim_Bnd_Stat).

-    pitch            -  coil to coil spacing in the free state
+    Pitch            -  coil to coil spacing in the free state

-    weight/1000      -  weight per 1000 springs
+    Weight/1000      -  weight per 1000 springs

-    stress ratio     -  ratio of minimum stress to maximum stress (STRESS_1/STRESS_2)
+    Stress Ratio     -  ratio of minimum stress to maximum stress (STRESS_1/STRESS_2)

     Kb               -  stress correction factor
                        (see: Heat_Treat)

-    helix angle      -  angle, in degrees, of the spring helix relative to a perpendicular to the spring axis
+    Helix Angle      -  angle, in degrees, of the spring helix relative to a perpendicular to the spring axis

 &nbsp;

-**Constraints unique to torsion springs:**

-(work in progress)

-&nbsp;

 **End Types**

-(work in progress)
+For torsion springs, the Calculation Input End_Type has the following possible values:

+         Torsion

+    1    Tangent
+    2    User_Specified

+In the current version of ODOP:Spring, no calculations depend on these End_Type settings.
+They are for display only.

+Separately, the values of Arm\_1, Arm\_2, L\_End\_1, L\_End\_2, XLen\_1 and XLen_2 are available to
+describe end conditions.

 &nbsp;